Joint Base Elmendorf-Richardson

 600 Richardson Dr, Joint Base Elmendorf-Richardson, AK 99505

 Joint Base Elmendorf-Richardson (JBER) is a United States joint base installation in Alaska, near the city of Anchorage.
 In 2010, Army Base Fort Richardson was merged with nearby Elmendorf Air Force Base to form Joint Base Elmendorf-Richardson.
 The installation covers over 79,000 acres, stretching from the northern Anchorage area to Palmer.
+More than 31,000 Active Duty, Guard and Reserve, military family members, DoD personnel, and retirees are assigned to Joint Base Elmendorf-Richardson.

 On July 30, 2010, the 673d Air Base Wing activated as the host wing, combining installation management functions of Elmendorf Air Force Base’s 3rd Wing and U.S. Army Garrison Fort Richardson.
 It consists of four groups that operate and maintain the Joint Base for air sovereignty, combat training, force staging, and throughput operations in support of worldwide contingencies.
 The installation hosts the headquarters for the United States Alaskan Command, 11th Air Force, U.S. Army Alaska, and the Alaskan North American Aerospace Defense Command Region.